prognoveljs/prognovel-app/README.md

 _THE DEPLOYMENT INSTRUCTIONS BELOW MAY BE OBSOLETE IN FAVOR OF A NEW BACKEND CURRENTLY IN DEVELOPMENT.
 THERE'S CURRENTLY NO ETA FOR THE PROJECT TO BE ACTIVE AGAIN AS I AM CURRENTLY IN SHORT OF FUNDS AND RESOURCES TO SUPPORT THIS PROJECT - BUT DO NOTE THAT THIS DOESN'T MEAN THAT THE PROJECT IS ABANDONED BECAUSE EVEN IF I AM WORKING ON ANOTHER PROJECT, I AM USUALLY USING THE SAME STACK AND TECHNOLOGIES SO THE PROJECT CAN STILL BENEFITS FROM EXPERIENCE AS WELL AS TRIAL AND ERRORS FROM OTHER PROJECTS THAT I CAN USE LATER ON TO MAKE PROGNOVEL BETTER._

+## (NEW 2024 PROJECT UPDATE)

+There's another project that I'm currently working on that is halfway to public alpha.
+I learned a lot from this project, where it fails and where it can shine, and apply them to my next project.
+I consider the new project as spiritual successor of ProgNovel so please stay tune!

 ## Screenshot

 _ProgNovel on Desktop_